52 Photo Tips #14: Experiment with expired film

 Film’s not dead, but in recent years its ranks have been dramatically thinned.
 Yet a select bunch still remain.

-Just over a decade ago, you could have walked into a decent camera store and chosen from dozens of different kinds of still film, all of which have been discontinued.
+Just over a decade ago, you could have walked into a decent camera store and chosen from dozens of different kinds of buying cialis without a prescription still film, all of which have been discontinued.
 Kodak Gold 100, the staple of summers in the sun.
 Agfa Ultra, the super-saturated colour film made famous by Magnum photographer Martin Parr.
 Kodak’s Ektachrome slides, the film that had captured decades of discovery in the pages of National Geographic.
 Fuji Press.
 Konica VX.
 Ferrania Solaris.
 Dozens of other names that have slipped into obscurity.

 But they haven’t completely disappeared.
 A decade after many of them were discontinued, they can still be found on auction sites like eBay.
 And expired film can create images that look completely different to their fresh counterparts.